francinehahn/aws-ecommerce-api/README.md

 The access key ID and the Secret access key can be generated on your aws account (IAM User) This will generate a ~/.aws/config file and a ~/.aws/credentials file that will be saved on your computer

+From now on, make sure that your Docker Desktop is open.
 On a terminal, run this command only once (the other times you want to deploy something to your aws account, you can skip this command)
 <pre>
   <code>cdk bootstrap --profile your-aws-account-name</code>